-- Scalability – PDFs do not reflow to fit the user's screen or browser windows.
+- Scalability – PDFs don't reflow to fit the user's screen or browser windows.

 - Speed – PDF files are much larger than optimised HTML pages.
-They can be harder for people with slow internet access to use.
+They can be harder to use by people with slow internet access.

-- Navigation – you cannot link from a page to a section of a PDF.
-PDFs can also cause disorientation when they open in a new tab or a different tool.
+- Navigation – you can't link from a page to a section of a PDF.
+PDFs can also cause disorientation when they open in a new tab or different tool.

-- Search engine optimisation – PDFs are often not tagged.
+- Search engine optimisation – very often PDFs aren't tagged.
 This makes it hard for search engines to find the content.

 - I can access the content in the format I need.

 - I can change the content’s presentation without losing information or structure.

 For a comprehensive list, refer to the overview on accessibility.